Our current platform birdhouse is a durable design built from solid cedar wood. It can be side mounted to a wall, fence post, or tree trunk.

 There are a variety of birds that will consider a flat platform for a nesting site, such as robins, blue jays, swallows and dove.
 Other bird species include tha bald eagle, osprey, great blue heron, white stork, just to name a few.
 Depending on the species, they will choose an open platform for different reasons based on their instincts.
 Whether it's a open-face birdhouse or flat platform, they are both intended for birds that will not enter into a completely enclosed structure.
 In either case, whether it's only one side or completely open, a platform nesting structure must have at least one side completely open for view.

-Robins prefer to nest on platforms without roofs, while dove do not seem to mind too much if a platform has sides or a roof.
+Robins and dove prefer to nest on platforms.
 Because doves are not very good nest builders, a man-made structure is useful for the incubation and hatching of their eggs.
 Regardless of species, the best safety feature for any platform is one with a pole mount design because metal poles are difficult for predators to climb.
 For morning doves, you don't have to go very high when mounting, as 6-10 feet above the ground will do.

 Platforms can be mounted on the side of houses, garages, trees and fence posts.

 Birds Without Nests

 While birds can be amazing at building their own nesting sites, there are a number of bird species that don't bother with nest building at all.
 Some that are worth mentioning are the chuck-will's-widow, white tern, snowy owl, emperor penguin, peregrine falcon and common murre.
 Instead, they either lay their eggs in an open flat area, near brush, or inbetween rocks.
 Other birds, such as the brown-headed cowbird, lay their eggs in the nests of other birds.

 Our bird house platforms are built from pine and cedar wood, and come with an option for pole mounting or side mounting.